-Ginza: The Center of Luxury
+Ginza – The Center of Luxury

-Ginza is home to the Alice In A Labyrinth Cafe (one of the most unique themed cafes in Tokyo), Kabukiza Theater (Japan’s largest and most famous Kabuki theater), and the largest Uniqlo store in the world.
+Ginza is home to the Alice In A Labyrinth Cafe (one of the most unique themed cafes in Tokyo), Kabukiza Theater (Japan’s largest and most famous Kabuki theater), and the largest Uniqlo store in the world!

-Looking for fun things to do in Ginza?
+Looking for more fun things to do in Ginza?
 Check out this great guide on 22 Things to Do in Ginza by Japan Talk.

-Roppongi: Entertainment District
+Roppongi – Entertainment District

 If you are looking for fun things to do in Roppongi, Time Out Tokyo put out a massive list of 101 Things to do in Roppongi.

-Shibuya: Home of Shibuya Crossing
+Shibuya – Home of the Shibuya Crossing

-Shinjuku: Peaceful and Exciting
+Shinjuku – Peaceful and Exciting

-Shinjuku (新宿区) is another one of the busiest neighborhoods in Tokyo and is home to Shinjuku Station (which serves over 2 million passengers per day), Shinjuku Gyoen (one of the city’s largest and most popular parks), The Robot Restaurant (a themed restaurant with dancing robots), and Golden Gai (a small nightlife district packed with a couple hundred restaurants and bars).
+The neighborhood is home to the famous Shinjuku Station, which serves over 2 million passengers per day.
+It is also home to Shinjuku Gyoen, one of the city’s largest and most popular parks.
+The Robot Restaurant, a themed restaurant with dancing robots, can also be found here, along with Golden Gai, a small nightlife district packed with a couple hundred restaurants and bar.

 Since the Shinjuku neighborhood is so busy, there are a number of things to do in the area.
-Luckily, Tokyo Cheapo created a great guide to help narrow down your option in their list entitled ‘Top 10 Free Things to Do in Shinjuku‘.
+Luckily, Tokyo Cheapo created a great guide to help narrow down your options in their list entitled ‘Top 10 Free Things to Do in Shinjuku‘.

-Asakusa: Center of Spirituality
+Asakusa – Center of Spirituality

 In addition to the more popular sights, make sure to also try the smallest sushi in the world at Sushiya No Nohachi and travel to the top of the Asakusa Tourist Information Center to get stunning (and free) views of Asakusa.

-Akihabara: Otaku Central
+Akihabara – Otaku Central

 Looking to visit Akihabara on the cheap?
 Check out the Top 5 Cheap (and Free) Things to do in Akihabara by Tokyo Cheapo.